-On behalf of the private FM radio broadcasters, we express our apprehension at the outset that, if the suggestions given in the consultation paper as well as in the submissions by few stakeholders is implemented, it would amount to entry of commercially motivated organizations into the space of private FM radio broadcasting, through the back door.
+At the outset, we wish to reiterate our view that, if the suggestions given in the consultation paper as well as in the submissions by few stakeholders is implemented, it would amount to entry of commercially motivated organizations into the space of private FM radio broadcasting, through the back door.
 This can adversely impact the revenues of private FM broadcasters, have collectively paid in multiple crores to Government in license fees and infrastructure costs, since the inception of Phase I of private FM radio licensing regime.

+We have reviewed submissions by various stakeholders.
 There are few contentions in some of the submissions, to which we wish to respectfully put down our counter views on certain issues as given below: